5k-mirrors/poe-live-search-manager/README.md

 ## Usage

 The live search functionality requires a [Session ID](https://github.com/Stickymaddness/Procurement/wiki/SessionID).
-In general, it's not safe to give out your Session ID as it can be used to impersonate your account.
+In general, it's not safe to give out your Session ID because it can be used to impersonate your account.
 In our case, you can provide any Session ID (e.g. one from a new, empty account).
-The app only stores your Session ID locally and only uses it to access the live search function.
+The app only stores your Session ID locally and only uses it for live searches.

 ![demo](demo.gif)